A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The state did submit a waiver to HHS, but on January 18, 2017, two days before Trump’s inauguration, the state withdrew the waiver, noting that they didn’t trust the Trump administration to ensure “people’s privacy and health” in implementing the waiver.
 They were concerned that the Trump administration would use Covered California data to deport people and separate families.
 State Senator Ricardo Lara, who had championed SB10, asked for the waiver withdrawal, calling it “the first California casualty of the Trump presidency.”

-(Washington state has since obtained permission from CMS to allow undocumented immigrants to enroll through the exchange starting in 2024 and use state-funded subsidies.
+(Washington state obtained permission from CMS to allow undocumented immigrants to enroll through the exchange starting in 2024 and use state-funded subsidies.
 Colorado has created a separate platform that allows undocumented immigrants to enroll with state-funded subsidies.)

 How does California handle Medicaid estate recovery?